arctouch/web-tests-factory/contribute.md

 4. This is all!
 Your new test could be produced using the factory tests script!

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are appreciated.
+For major changes, please open an **issue** first to discuss what you would like to change.

 <img src="https://pbs.twimg.com/profile_images/1156669334531596293/ufha-qND_400x400.png"  border="0" alt="ArcTouch Icon" height="60"/>  <span style="color:orange"><em>Thank you!
 Your contribution is really important for us!</em></span>